 Note: This guidance does not apply to the following situations: (1) those licensees who only perform qualitative analyses of plant configuration risk due to maintenance activities, or (2) performance deficiencies related to maintenance activities affecting SSCs needed for fire (unless quantitatively analyzed) or seismic mitigation.
-When performance deficiencies are identified with either 1 or 2 above, the significance of the deficiencies be determined in accordance with IMC “.”
+When performance deficiencies are identified with either 1 or 2 above, the significance of the deficiencies will be determined in accordance with IMC 0609, Appendix M “Significance Determination Process Using Qualitative Criteria.”
+However, quantitative evaluation is acceptable when a licensee has provided a qualitative evaluation, if the NRC staff internally possesses quantitative information that is adequate and best available to perform the assessment.

 0609K-04 SPECIFIC GUIDANCE